SPARTA PRESBYTERIAN CHURCH NEWSLETTER

 Ruling Elder George White: Anne Rice to Doughton Tedder

 Ruling Elder Norma Whitfield: Perry Teeter to Diane Zimmerman

-Please do not hesitate to contact your (shepherd/ruling elder) for needs of congregational care after July 31.
+Please do not hesitate to contact your (shepherd/ruling elder) for needs of congregational care.
 You may also leave a message on the church office telephone as messages will be picked up on a regular basis.

 PRESBYTERIAN WOMEN continue to collect labels for education and school supplies.
 Containers are on the table in the fellowship hall and narthex.